Find out how to do a social media detox the right way. Tips and tricks to make your break from social media successful and fulfilling.

 A social media detox is the conscious elimination of social media use and consumption for a set period of time.
 Your break can be 7 days, a month or longer—whatever you decide.

 Eliminating social media for a time is a great way to disconnect from your device and reconnect with your life outside technology.
-If that sounds like an amazing idea, keep reading to find out how to detox from social media.
+If that sounds like a fantastic idea, keep reading to learn how to detox from social media.

 What Are The Benefits of a Social Media Detox?